angrest/SmartCC1101/README.md

 `bool getCC1101(void)` checks for the presence of a CC1101 module on the SPI bus.

-`void init(void)` must be called prijor to using any other funtion.
+`void init(void)` must be called prior to using any other funtion.
 Will establish the necessary setup of the CC1101 chip.
-Onyl exception: `gtCC1101()`
+Only exception: `gtCC1101()`

 `void sleep(void)` Sets the CC1101 to sleep mode, reducing power consumption.
 The next access will wake the chip up again, no special procedure is needed.